jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 - Certain part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, serve to make the RC1 lighter and more maneuverable.

-- A high-quality alternative trigger will help the operator make accurate shots.
+- A high-quality alternative trigger helps the operator make accurate shots.

 - The bolt is cycled by a gas piston, based on the Armalite™ AR-180 design, which has proven substantially more reliable than direct gas impingement.